simplenote-vim/simplenote.vim/README.md

     SN_NoteAgeMonth    note title - less than a month old ('%N' format) SN_NoteAgeYear     note title - less than a year old ('%N' format) SN_NoteAgeAncient  note title - ancient ('%N' format)

+## Single Window Mode
+By default simplenote.vim will open notes in new windows.
+If you would prefer simplenote.vim to emulate the behaviour of the Simplenote website and native applications then set `g:SimplenoteSingleWindow` (to anything) in your `.vimrc` and simplenote.vim will try as much as possible to re-use one window for opening all notes.
+Note: due to the way Vim handles and numbers windows, this behaviour can't be perfect and if you manually open a window between the note index and the first note opened then this new window will be targetted for notes.

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't